Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 LP loves toys, any toys – She has a huge imagination and plays constantly with everything from her wooden kitchen, to her play telephone and cuddly toys.
 LP just loves to play.

-We were recently sent the Doc McStuffins Lambie Boo Boo toy to review.
-For those of you that aren’t familiar with Doc McStuffins it’s a TV show where Dottie ‘Doc’ McStuffins, a six year old girl, ‘fixes’ toys, with a little help from her stuffed animal friends, Stuffy, Hallie, Lambie and Chilly.
+We were recently sent the Doc McStuffins Lambie soft toy to review.
+For those of you that aren’t familiar with Doc McStuffins it’s a Disney Junior TV show where Dottie ‘Doc’ McStuffins, a six year old girl, ‘fixes’ toys, with a little help from her stuffed animal friends, Stuffy, Hallie, Lambie and Chilly.
 As with most TV shows there are a lot of spin off toys and Lambie Boo Boo is one of them!

 Lambie is incredibly soft and a really well proportioned soft toy – a perfect size for toddler cuddles.
-She is also a great representation of the character from the Doc McStuffins TV show and LP loves giving Lambie Boo Boo cuddles and generally playing with her – she just isn’t that fussed about curing her!
+She is also a great representation of the character from the Doc McStuffins TV show and LP loves giving Lambie Boo Boo cuddles and generally playing with her like other soft toys – she just isn’t that fussed about curing her!

 What were our overall thoughts of Doc McStuffins Lambie Boo Boo?

 Lambie Boo Boo is aimed at children over 12 months and I think that at this age it would mainly be used as a cuddly toy where as slightly older children would be able to cure Lambie and appreciate the night light, however, both functions would lack longevity and I would rather choose a toy that was more interactive or I would just buy a soft toy.

 I found Lambie disappointing – especially as it didn’t even come supplied with demo batteries.
 However, the Lambie plush is just one of a range of Doc McStuffins toys and I think the rest of the range may be more appealing and better value for money.